aiotsystems/aiot_gateway/README.md

 dtoverlay=uart3
 ```

-In the terimal and type
+In the terimal type
-1. sudo raspi-config
+1. `sudo raspi-config`
 2. Select “Interfacing Options”
 3. Select “Serial”
 4. When asked “Would you like a login shell to be accessible over serial?” select no